-The Services and Support segment consist of 6 macro processes:
+The Services & Support segment consist of the following macro processes:

-- Capture customer needs and develop integrated support and services solutions: To develop integrated and competitive support solutions, technical services, materials, or MRO activities that meet the needs and expectations of Embraer customers. - Sell and administrate support and services solution: To sell integrated and competitive technical support, service solutions, materials, or MRO activities, and administer support and service contracts. - Deliver Material Solutions: To provide parts to customers, by direct sale or availability through special programs, manage component repair, provide inventory management services and advice on inventory formation. - Deliver Technical Solutions: To provide technical, operational and maintenance support to customers fleets with services such as providing training for pilots and commissioners, aircraft modification and enhancement projects, review of technical, operational and maintenance publications, and sustaining digital solutions. - Deliver MRO Solutions: To provide maintenance services for aircraft, engines and landing gear (scheduled and unscheduled), aircraft modernization and component repair. - Monitor and ensure operational excellence and customer relationship excellence: - To guarantee the operational excellence of Materials, Technique and MRO Solutions, through maintaining accountability of the operational leadership and the support areas, consistent monitoring of operational KPIs, reviewing customer satisfaction through MFA practices, maintaining customer relationships with CRM and operational areas that directly interface with the customers.
+- Capture customer needs and develop integrated support and services solutions: To develop integrated and competitive support solutions, technical services, materials, or MRO activities that meet the needs and expectations of Embraer customers. - Sell and administrate support and services solution: To sell integrated and competitive technical support, service solutions, materials, or MRO activities, and administer support and service contracts.

+- Deliver Material Solutions: To provide parts to customers, by direct sale or availability through special programs, manage component repair, provide inventory management services and advice on inventory formation. - Deliver Technical Solutions: To provide technical, operational and maintenance support to customers fleets with services such as providing training for pilots and commissioners, aircraft modification and enhancement projects, review of technical, operational and maintenance publications, and sustaining digital solutions. - Deliver MRO Solutions: To provide maintenance services for aircraft, engines and landing gear (scheduled and unscheduled), aircraft modernization and component repair.

-38.5 Other
+36.5 Other Segments

-Operations reported as others relate to the supply of structural parts and mechanical and hydraulic systems, and production of agricultural cropspraying aircraft.
-The business lines related to the development and certification of electric vertical take-off and landing vehicles (eVTOLs), the creation of a maintenance and services network for eVTOLs and the creation of an air traffic management system for eVTOLs (UAM Business) did not have relevant operations in the Company's operations for 2021, therefore are being presented as other in the operating segment information.
+Operations reported as other relate to the supply of structural parts and mechanical and hydraulic systems, and production of agricultural crop-spraying aircraft.
+The segment related to the development and certification of electric vertical take-off and landing vehicles (eVTOLs), the creation of a maintenance and services network for eVTOLs and the creation of an air traffic management system for eVTOLs (UAM Business) did not have relevant operations in the Company's operations for 2022, therefore are being presented as other in the operating segment information.
+The operating income (expenses) presented in this segment refers substantially to expenses incurred in the transaction with Zanite, for additional information see Note 12.3.

-Consolidated statements of income data by operating segment - year ended December 31, 2021:
+Consolidated statements of income data by operating segment - year ended December 31, 2022: